Whether you want to enhance your lifting or athletic performance, training your hamstring is crucial for strong, flexible, and powerful legs.

 You can bolster your hammies with numerous exercises using multiple equipment, such as dumbbells, kettlebells, and machines.
 However, if you’re looking for specific barbell exercises to develop hamstring muscles, you’ve come to the right place.

 In this article, I’ve shared some of the best barbell hamstring exercises that can help build firm and flexible legs, minimize the risk of injuries, and enhance your overall performance.

-But, before I share the workouts, let’s understand a little about hamstring muscles.
+But before I share those exercises, let’s understand a little about hamstring muscles.

 - Semitendinosus: The upper muscles of the hamstring located under the bicep femoris.